Everything You Need to Know About the Easter Rabbit

 With its relation to springtime and fertility, the rabbit became one of the main traditions of the Christian Easter.
 Suppose it is mixed with the representation of eggs.

 In that case, it becomes the German Osterhase, which explains why other animals are not used for this representation.
-The pagan and Christian traditions mixed together can explain the reason behind the Easter rabbit.
+The pagan and Christian traditions mixed together can explain the reason behind the Easter Bunny.

-The Connection between the Easter Rabbit and Eggs
+The Connection Between the Easter Rabbit and Eggs

 easter bunny history